Deep Generative Transformers for Probabilistic Time Series and Spatiotemporal Forecasting

-To better understand the internal dynamics and efficiency of the proposed EnTransformer, we conducted an ablation study to analyze the impact of the in-sample training ensemble size ($M$).
-We evaluated this hyperparameter across all six datasets, tracking both the computational overhead and the resulting probabilistic forecasting accuracy.
+To better understand the internal dynamics of the proposed Enformer, we conducted a sensitivity analysis to analyze the impact of the in-sample training ensemble size ($M$).
+We evaluated this hyperparameter across all six temporal datasets, tracking both the computational overhead and the resulting probabilistic forecasting accuracy.